The Apostle Paul, Online Educator

 By John Gallo, MS, MBA – Dean of Graduate, Adult, and Online Education

 To begin, we must first define what distance or online education is.
 In its basic form, it is the use of a medium to allow an educator to teach his pupils while not being physically present with them.
-The “look” of this changes as the technology of the era changes.
-However, distance learning has been in existence for thousands of years.
+The “look” of this changes as the technology of the era changes, but distance learning has been in existence for thousands of years.
 For example, in looking at Scripture, most of the New Testament is written in this manner.
 The early church leaders were often unable to be physically present to help educate the early church (at times they were even imprisoned), so they wrote letters (which became canonized into our New Testament).

 These principles guide us in our development of online education.
 Geneva College has a thriving and rich campus life.
 As an alum myself, I want students from far and wide to come here to learn and grow in their faith.
 However, I also know that for some, the ability to come to campus is hampered by work, family obligations, and other factors that make accessibility to our Beaver Falls campus difficult.
-As such, I want Geneva to create the “next best thing”: a thriving online community of learners.
-We bring a Geneva education to the student in the community they live.
-It is my hope that much like the Book of Romans provides an example of the depth and rigor that an ancient letter was able to provide to a church to help it grow and prosper, our growing online adult degree programs and fully online graduate programs will be able to do the same.
+As such, I want Geneva to create the “next best thing”: a thriving online community of learners whereby we bring a Geneva education to the student in the community they live.
+And it my hope that much like the Book of Romans provides an example of the depth and rigor that an ancient letter was able to provide to a church to help it grow and prosper, our growing online adult degree programs and fully online graduate programs will be able to do the same.